Imitation Learning for Combinatorial Optimisation under Uncertainty: Introduction

-\paragraph*{Contribution} The concept of imitating an expert policy within CO is relatively recent, and existing work proposes a wide range of approaches for defining or approximating experts.
-These include offline optimal solutions, simplified surrogate models, and structured or repeated interactions with problem-specific oracles.
-However, to the best of our knowledge, the literature lacks a systematic understanding of what constitutes an expert and how expert choices influence learning outcomes in IL for CO.
-To address this gap, this paper introduces a taxonomy of expert design for IL in CO.
-The taxonomy categorises experts along key dimensions, providing a conceptual framework to guide the principled selection and design of experts in different problem settings.
+The idea of imitating expert policies in CO is relatively recent, and existing work employs a wide range of strategies to define or approximate experts.
+These include using offline optimal solutions, simplified surrogate models, and structured or repeated interactions with problem-specific oracles.
+We first survey recent literature to illustrate the breadth of approaches to expert construction and utilisation.
+However, despite this growing body of work, there is limited understanding of what constitutes an expert in IL for CO and how different expert design choices influence learning outcomes.

-To support this taxonomy, we present a survey of recent literature that illustrates the diversity of expert construction and usage strategies.
-In the second part of the paper, we propose a two-stage learning pipeline in which a CO-based expert layer generates demonstrations that are subsequently used to train an ML-based decision model.
-By systematically varying expert properties within this framework, we conduct a comparative analysis that highlights the relative strengths and limitations of different expert types in the context of a physician scheduling problem.
-The results provide practical insights into how expert design choices affect learning performance, computational cost, and solution quality in sequential decision-making problems.
+To address this gap, we introduce a taxonomy of expert design for IL in CO.
+The proposed taxonomy unifies existing approaches by organising experts along key conceptual dimensions, providing a coherent framework that connects and contextualises a wide range of prior methods.
+It also serves as a guide for the principled selection and design of experts across different problem settings.